Kirsty Smith: International career

 Smith represented Scotland at under-17 and under-19 levels.
 Her UEFA competition debut for the under-17s was on 9 April 2011 against France.

 On 30 October 2014, Smith made her senior international debut in a World Cup qualification play-off against the Netherlands.
 She was a 79th minute substitute, coming on for Caroline Weir.

 On 15 May 2019, Smith was named in the Scotland squad for the 2019 FIFA Women's World Cup, the nation's first ever appearance at the tournament.

 Personal life

 In 2017, Smith graduated with a degree in Accountancy and Finance from Heriot-Watt University.

+Between 2023-2024 she was in a relationship with Australian goalkeeper and former West Ham teammate Mackenzie Arnold.